 Nonqualified plans.
 Report any reportable distributions from commercial annuities.
-Report distributions to plan participants from nonqualified deferred compensation plans on Form W-2, not on Form 1099-R. However, report distributions to beneficiaries of deceased employees and distributions to plan participants from governmental section 457(b) plans on Form 1099-R. See box 1 on page R-5 and box 2a on page R-6.
+Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans including nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-MISC.
+However, report distributions to beneficiaries of deceased plan participants on Form 1099-R. See box 1 on page R-6.